rust-lang/surveys/surveys/micro/leadership-council-2025.md

 [duties]: https://rust-lang.github.io/rfcs/3392-leadership-council.html#duties-expectations-and-constraints-on-the-council

+### Do you consider yourself a member of the Rust Project?

+Type: select one (required)

+- Yes
+- No

+### What teams/areas of the project do you regularly participate in?

+This question aims to provide us with feedback on areas of the project that we may not be addressing as well (or areas we're doing better in).

+Type: select one or more (optional)

+- Compiler
+- Dev Tools
+- Launching Pad
+- Library
+- Infrastructure
+- Moderation
+- Language

 ### Tracking and delegating work

 > Identifying, prioritizing, and tracking work that goes undone due to lack of